Royal Palace of Fez: 'Alawi period (17th century and after)

 It also seems to have been under Moulay Hassan that the Dar al-Makhzen grounds were extended northwards up to the south gate of the Old Mechouar, thus turning the latter into the main entrance of the palace instead of the main entrance of the city.
 This forced the diversion of the northern end of Fes el-Jdid's main street so that it now enters the Old Mechouar from the side.
 The new expansion included a vast rectangular courtyard to serve as an "inner mechouar", followed by several other courtyards extending up to the Old Mechouar's gate.
 This inner mechouar was lined by arcades and housed a number of public and administrative functions like the mahkama (courthouse).
-This mechouar also lay between the Grand Mosque of Fes el-Jdid and its former madrasa (the Madrasa Dar al-Makhzen), cutting them off from each other and resulting in the madrasa being integrated into the palace.
+This mechouar also lay between the Grand Mosque of Fes el-Jdid and its former madrasa (the Madrasa of Fes el-Jdid or Madrasa Dar al-Makhzen), cutting them off from each other and resulting in the madrasa being integrated into the palace.
 According to scholars it was Moulay Hassan who then built what is now known as the New Mechouar on the north side Bab Dekkakin and of the Old Mechouar.
 Next to this he also built the Dar al-Makina factory on the west side of the new square in 1886.
 Lastly, Moulay Hassan also connected Fes el-Jdid and Fes el-Bali (the old city) for the first time with a large corridor of walls.
 Inside this space he commissioned a number of royal gardens (such as Jnan Sbil) and summer palaces (such as Dar Batha), which were separate but associated or connected with the palace.

 Historically, members of the public and government officials only had access to the first few courtyards of the Dar al-Makhzen, from the Old Mechouar to the "Inner Mechouar", due to public government institutions and tribunals being housed here.
 The Old Mechouar and the adjoining courtyards were thus a reception and waiting area for those who had business inside the palace.
 The rest of the palace further west, on the other hand, made up the sultan's private residence and was not accessible to anyone but the sultan, his family, and his inner circle.